Guide To Utilize Certificate Manager on Windows 10 for Viewing Digital Certificates

 Select and double-click on the Trusted Publishers folder to view the Code Signing Certificate getting trusted by your system.
 It will display a sub-folder.
 Further, you have to double-click on the sub-folder with the name Certificates.
 As a result, you will see all the Code Signing Certificates on your system.

-It will include the Code Signing Certificates from the software installed on the device and, by default available ones.
+It will include the Code Signing Certificates from the software installed on the device and, by default, available ones.

 Step 6: Analyzing the Details of a Particular Certificate

 You can assess the Issue date, expiration date, issuing authority, and all other essential details.
 It has three different tabs under it.
 General, Details, and Certification Path.
-When the dialog box appears, it, by default, shows the information in General Tab.
+When the dialog box appears, it, by default, shows the information in the General Tab.

-Step 7: Analyzing Information in Details Tab
+Step 7: Analyzing Information in the Details Tab

 You have to single-click on the Details tab to view additional certificate information.
 Under it, you can consider the following: